9 Intro to Linux Administration

 Let’s create a user using the adduser

 command.
-This will walk us through a set of prompts to create a new user with a home directory and a password.
+This will walk us through prompts to create a new user with a home directory and a password.
 Feel free to add any information you want – or to leave it blank – when prompted.

 I’m going to use the username test-user

 .
 If you want to be able to copy/paste commands, I’d advise doing the same.
-If you were creating users based on real humans, I’d advise using their names.
+If you were creating users for actual humans, I’d recommend using their names.

 Terminal